3X points on travel immediately after earning your $300 travel credit

-If you want a credit card with superior travel rewards, excellent cash back or a waived balance transfer fee, Chase offers that and more.
+If you want a credit card with superior rewards, excellent cash back or a generous sign-up bonus, Chase offers that and more.
 While part of a full-service national bank, the company also issues about two dozen cards with a host of features and benefits.
 Here, we look at:

-As a premier Ultimate Rewards card, the Sapphire Preferred allows you to redeem 25% more in value when you use the portal.
+As a premier Ultimate Rewards card, the Sapphire Preferred allows you to get 25% more value when you redeem for future travel through the portal.
 So, when you earn 60,000 points after a $4,000 spend within the first 3 months of card membership, those points can translate into $750 in travel when travel picks back up.
 You’ll also earn 2X points on travel and dining; just know that there is a $95 annual fee.

 A few small-business cards offer rewards with no annual fee, and this is one of them.
 Earn $500 back after a $3,000 spend within the first 3 months.
 Also, earn 1.5% back on all purchases made for your business.
 Then, any rewards you reap can be transferred to the premier Ultimate Rewards cards to enjoy those cards’ bonus through the portal.

-This exclusive travel card may have a high annual fee ($450), but its high rewards value justifies it for those who are already thinking ahead to frequent future travel.
+This exclusive travel card may have a high annual fee ($550), but its high rewards value justifies it for those who are already thinking ahead to frequent future travel.
 Earn 50,000 points after a $4,000 spend within the first 3 months, then earn a $300 travel credit each year and 3X points toward travel and dining after that.
 Also, the Sapphire Reserve offers an incredible 50% more value when you redeem points toward travel with the Ultimate Rewards portal.
 So, your 50,000 sign-up points are worth $750 toward travel.

-Like the Ink Business Unlimited, you can connect this card with the premier Ultimate Rewards cards to enjoy a boost in rewards toward travel.
+Like the Ink Business Unlimited, you can connect this card with the premier Ultimate Rewards cards to enjoy a boost in rewards toward travel in the future.
 Earn $500 back after a $3,000 spend within the first 3 months; earn 5% back on the first $25,000 spent on office supplies, as well as internet, cable and phone services each anniversary year; and earn 2% back on the first $25,000 spent each anniversary year at gas stations and restaurants.
 If your employees are working from home, this cash back reward could be a great incentive for making sure your employees have the materials they need to keep your business successful.